mdsherry/clokwerk/README.md

 // Create a new scheduler
 let mut scheduler = Scheduler::new();
+// or a scheduler with a given timezone let mut scheduler = Scheduler::with_tz(chrono::Utc);
 // Add some tasks to it
 scheduler.every(10.minutes()).plus(30.seconds()).run(|| println!("Periodic task"));
 scheduler.every(1.day()).at("3:20 pm").run(|| println!("Daily task"));